juan-carlos-trimino/fin-finance/README.md

 The settings for the debugger can be stored in the `.code-workspace` file or the `.vscode/launch.json` directory.
 For this project, the settings are stored in the `.code-workspace` file under the `launch` section.

 ### Upgrade Go
-To find the system architecture type, execute.
+Find the system architecture type.
 ```
 $ dpkg --print-architecture
 ```